ged/arborist/Monitors.md

 Manually set the amount of splay (random offset from the interval) the monitor should use.
 It defaults to `Math.logn( interval )`.

 #### exec( command )
-#### exec {|node_attributes| ... }
-#### exec( command ) {|node_attributes| ... }

 Specify what should be run to do the actual monitoring.
-The first form simply `spawn`s the specified command with its STDIN set to a filehandle that is opened to the node attributes of the nodes to be monitored.
+The first form simply `spawn`s the specified command with its STDIN opened to a stream of serialized node data.

-The format of the serialized nodes is one node per line, and each line looks like this:
+By default, the format of the serialized nodes is one node per line, and each line looks like this:

     «identifier» «attribute1»=«attribute1 value» «attribute2»=«attribute2 value»